bluekvirus/Stage.js/implementation/HOWTO.md

 Don't know what a *Widget* registry is?
 Keep reading.

-######What's parentCt?
+######Use parentCt?
 Before you move on, there is one more thing in this event section we want to clarify.
-If you use `region=""` in your template to define regions in a *Context*/*Marionette.Layout*, your sub-view instances within those regions will receive a `parentCt` property which should help you find its parent container view instance (which is the layout instance).
+If you use `region=""` in your template to define regions in a *Context*/*Marionette.Layout*, your sub-view instances within those regions will receive a `parentCt` property upon shown which should help you find its parent container view instance (which is the layout instance).

 This is helpful when you want to achieve **collaborations** between sub-views of a layout by using event managed by the layout.

+######Use parentContext?
+Additional `parentContext` property will be added to each view instances to help triggering collaboration events on the *Context* the view sits on.

 ###Widgets/Editors